KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Output pixel values from a rendered 3D model are generally in a range that is larger than that of a display device.
 This may not be a problem if the output is a high definition image format or some other target that has the same range and precision as the internal calculations.
-However, a typical usecase for realtime renderer implementations is that the output is a light emitting display.
+However, a typical usecase for a renderer targeting interactive framerates is that the output is a light emitting display.
 Such a display rarely has the range and precision of internal calculations making it necessary to map internal pixel values to match the characteristics of the output.
 This mapping is generally referred to as tone-mapping, however the exact meaning of tone-mapping varies and can also mean the process of applying artistic intent to the output.
 For that reason this document will use the term displaymapping.